Our Guide To Renting Property.

 Reserving a property

-Once your application has been accepted, in order to reserve a property and to prevent any further viewings, prospective tenants are required to pay applications fees.
+Once your application has been accepted, in order to reserve a property and to prevent any further viewings, prospective tenants are required to pay a holding fee equivalent to one weeks rent.
 Everyone over the age of 18 years old who will be living at the property is required to be on the tenancy agreement and will need to be fully referenced.
-All application fees paid in respect of a tenancy application are non refundable and will be forfeited in the event the tenant/s decides to withdraw their application and/or fails the referencing process.
+All application fees paid in respect of a tenancy application will be forfeited in the event the tenant/s decides to withdraw their application and/or fails the referencing process.

 IMPORTANT INFORMATION ABOUT FEES:

-To apply for a property, tenants are required to pay a fee of £115 per adult.
+To apply for a property, tenants are required to pay a holding fee equivalent to one weeks rent.

 Can I use a guarantor?